uktrade/wdio-image-diff/README.md

   ```

 ## Writing a test

 - Writing a visual test is composed by 3 steps:
-  1) navigating to a URL and if needed interacting with the UI to navigate to a specific page
-  2) take a screenshot
-  3) validate it with the baseline (if no baseline is present for the given test, it will save it for you)
   ```
   const assert = require('assert')

   describe('Visual Test', () => {
     it('should visually check data hub home page is correct', async () => {
-      await browser.url('')
+      // Navigate to a page (preferably mocked) await browser.url('')
-      await browser.imageDiff.take()
+      // Take a screenshot of the page (or element, see below) await browser.imageDiff.take()
-      await browser.imageDiff.validate().then(result => {
+      // Assert images have no pixel differences await browser.imageDiff.validate().then(result => {
         assert.equal(result, 0)
       })
     })
   })
   ```

+###Notice

+Alternatively you can use `takeElement(elementCssPath)` function if you want to
+narrow down the area you are testing in the page.

 ## Options